 This Statement covers the use of all UWS IT systems, equipment and networks whether accessed on or off campus.
-It applies to access gained through the wired or the wireless network and via a VPN and to personal equipment being used on the University networks.
+It applies to access gained through the wired or the wireless network or via a VPN connection.
+The statement also applies to personal equipment being used to conduct University business or connect to the University network for the purpose of accessing UWS applications or data.